≡ Menu

 And in the case of…

-Canine epilepsy, the good news is that there are treatments options of those suffering from frequent seizures, and the life expectancy of epileptic dogs are normal given they don’t get badly injured and die during seizure activity.
+Canine epilepsy, the good news is that there are treatment options for those suffering from frequent seizures, and the life expectancy of epileptic dogs is average, given they don’t get badly injured and die during seizure activity.

-Some treatment for recurrent seizures is medication which is the best option for most epileptic dogs.
-Treatment is highly recommended for pets that have seizures that occur more than once a month or have cluster seizures.
-Common medication options include:
+One treatment for recurrent seizures is medication, which is the best option for most epileptic dogs.
+Treatment is highly recommended for pets with seizures that occur more than once a month or cluster seizures.
+Standard medication options include:

 • Phenobarbital – A cheap medicine in powder form that can be fed to dogs and cats in their food.
 Fed to animals twice a day(as close to 12 hours apart as possible), and proven to treat 60% – 80% of dogs.
-Can completely abolish frequent seizures immediately and is a great option if it works for your pet.
+It can abolish frequent seizures immediately and is an excellent option if it works for your pet.

 • Potassium bromide – Can take three to four months to begin working for your pet.
-Although, since it has a longer half – life, the doses can be less frequent and more flexible than with phenobarbital.
+Although it has a longer half-life, the doses can be less frequent and more flexible than with phenobarbital.

 The bad news is…